 - 1. Look for the label certifying that it meets all applicable safety standards. - 2.
 Make sure that it will attach to your vehicle and restrain your child securely and conveniently so that you are able to install it correctly each time it is used. - Be certain that it is appropriate for the child's height, weight, and development.
 The instructions and/or the regulation label attached to the restraint typically provides this information. - 4.
 Review the instructions for installation and use of the restraint.
 Be sure that you understand them fully and can install the restraint properly and safely in your vehicle.

-Tether Anchor Loop (Model 70X only)
+Tether Anchor Loop (Models 70B and 70X)

-Your coach is equipped with multiple child seat tether anchors - one behind rear sofa on passenger side and on the back of each companion seat.
+Your coach is equipped with multiple child seat tether anchors.

 Tether Anchor Loop (Located on back side of companion seat base)